bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 72°
-- Mostly Clear
+- Breezy and Mostly Cloudy
-- 58% humidity
+- 55% humidity
-- 15 mph wind
+- 17 mph wind
-- 15% cloud cover
+- 77% cloud cover
-- 34 AQI 🟩
+- 37 AQI 🟩
-- 0.53 inches of rain expected in the next 48 hours
+- 0.91 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>